Dr. Adriana de Souza e Silva

 - How does this text connect with other readings in the course, class discussions, as well as with relevant outside materials?

-- To what extent does this text allow me to understand mobile technologies in general and cell phones in particular?
+- To what extent does this text allow me to understand media in general and new media in particular?
 How does it apply to practical ventures/my own experience?

 - What doesn’t make sense to me?
 What are the strengths and weaknesses of this text?

-In each class, one student will be responsible for presenting a text and leading class discussion.
+Each class, one student will be responsible for presenting the texts and leading class discussion.
 As the text discussion is also part of your presentation grade, you are also responsible for your colleague’s grade (as she or he is responsible for yours).
 So coming to class prepared to answer and ask questions is a fundamental part of this assignment.

-A general task to be performed along the course is the development of a database of sources (scholarly and non-scholarly) about mobile technologies and social practices.
+A general task to be performed along the course is the development of a database of sources (scholarly and non-scholarly) about history and theory of communication technologies.
 You need to bring in newspaper /magazine clippings, ads, web pages, exhibit announcements, video clips, or any other artifact you may run across that in relate to the issues raised in the readings for that class period.
 Each student should plan on bringing at least one source each week.
-A digital version of you source should posted on the class wiki.
+A digital version of you source should be posted on the class wiki.
 If your source is a website, you can link the URL.

 Evaluation website: https://classeval.ncsu.edu